 The new ferries established Picton as a busy port – but the port on the Wairau closed, with the last vessel using it, the Echo, laid up for good in 1965.
-In 2011 the government was considering building a port in Clifford Bay, south of Blenheim, to replace the terminal in Picton.
+In 2011 the government considered building a port in Clifford Bay, south of Blenheim, but in 2013 it was decided to retain the terminal in Picton.

 Another ‘main trunk’ was that of the national power grid.
 The undersea cable which transmits electricity between the North and South islands was laid across Cook Strait in 1965, from Fighting Bay on the Marlborough side.